dotnet/android/Documentation/guides/messages/README.md

 + [XA0122](xa0122.md): Assembly '{assembly}' is using a deprecated attribute '[assembly: Java.Interop.DoNotPackageAttribute]'.
 Use a newer version of this NuGet package or notify the library author.
 + XA0123: Removing {issue} from {propertyName}.
 Lint {version} does not support this check.
 + [XA0124](xa0124.md): Interpreter is not supported by the x86 ABI
++ [XA0125](xa0125.md): Sorry.
+This device does not support Fast Deployment.
+Please rebuild your app using `EmbedAssembliesIntoApk = True`.
++ [XA0126](xa0126.md): Error installing FastDev Tools.
+This device does not support Fast Deployment.
+Please rebuild your app using `EmbedAssembliesIntoApk = True`.
++ [XA0127](xa0127.md): There was an issue deploying {destination} using {FastDevTool}.
+We encountered the following error {output}.
+Please rebuild your app using `EmbedAssembliesIntoApk = True`.
++ [XA0128](xa0128.md): Stdio Redirection is enabled.
+Please disable it to use Fast Deployment.

 ## XA1xxx: Project related